 3. Increasing Employee Engagement and Participation

 When employees are encouraged—and feel safe–-to speak up and share ideas, they’re more likely to participate in group discussions or collaborative work.
 This has a ripple effect, inspiring and motivating others to contribute as well.
-And when this engagement is tracked by clicks and usage within a wellness platform, leaders and admins can learn which collaborative resources resonate most with employees.
+And when this engagement is tracked within a wellness platform, leaders and admins can learn which collaborative resources resonate most.

 4. Boosting Motivation, Morale, and Retention